Oxytetracycline: Veterinary indications

 Oxytetracycline is used to control the outbreak of American foulbrood and European foulbrood in honeybees.

-Oxytetracycline can also be used to correct breathing disorders in livestock.
+Oxytetracycline can be used to correct breathing disorders in livestock.
 It is administered in a powder or through an intramuscular injection.
 American livestock producers apply oxytetracycline to livestock feed to prevent diseases and infections in cattle and poultry.
 The antibiotic is partially absorbed in the gastrointestinal tract of the animal and the remaining is deposited in manure.
 Researchers at the Agricultural Research Service studied the breakdown of oxytetracycline in manure depending on various environmental conditions.
 They found the breakdown slowed with increased saturation of the manure and concluded this was a result of decreased oxygen levels.
 This research helps producers understand the effects of oxytetracycline in animal feed on the environment, bacteria, and antimicrobial resistance.

 Oxytetracycline is used to mark fish which are released and later recaptured.
 The oxytetracycline interferes with bone deposition, leaving a visible mark on growing bones.

-Oxytetracycline has also been formulated as a broad-spectrum anti-infective for fish under the name Terramycin 200 (TM200).
+Oxytetracycline has been formulated as a broad-spectrum anti-infective for fish under the name Terramycin 200 (TM200).
 It is used to control certain diseases that adversely affect salmonids, catfish, and lobsters.